M3hrdad-Dehghan/Car_Accident_Data_Analysis_with_SQL/README.md

 - Introduction to Project
 - Data
 - Create Database and Tables
-- Question 1
+- Question 1: How many accidents have occurred in urban areas versus rural areas?
-- Question 2
+- Question 2: Which day of the week has the highest number of accidents?
-- Question 3
+- Question 3: What is the average age of vehicles involved in accidents based on their type?
-- Question 4
+- Question 4: Can we identify any trends in accidents based on the age of the vehicles involved?
-- Question 5
+- Question 5: Are there any specific weather conditions that contribute to severe accidents?
-- Question 6
+- Question 6: Do accidents often involve impacts on the left-hand side of vehicles?
-- Question 7
+- Question 7: Are there any relationships between journey purposes and the severity of accidents?
-- Question 8
+- Question 8: Calculate the average age of vehicles involved in accidents, considering daylight and point of impact

 ## Languages / Tools